Toy

 During the 1800s, they were loving lap dogs for various Cuban aristocratic families, and several European travellers fell in love with the breed and took them back to England, France, and Spain.

-The Havanese was a loved pet of Cubans, and they were popular with prominent British and French royals like Queen Victoria.
+The Havanese were a loved pet of Cubans, and they were popular with prominent British and French royals like Queen Victoria.
 Even Charles Dickens was a fan.
 They were recognised as a breed in 1995 by the American Kennel Club.

 The Havanese is well suited to families and children of all ages.
 They are also great for older people, as they are small, easy to keep busy, and fun.
 They are pretty sensitive, so it is best to socialise them to get along with younger people.